IPPSR/CongressData/README.md

 Congress Data:

 -   variable: Variable name
--   year: The prescise years the variable is observed
+-   year: The precise years the variable is observed
 -   short_desc: A short description of the variable
 -   long_desc: A long description of the variable
 -   source: The sources of the data